3 Retirement Income Mistakes to Avoid

 This chart is hypothetical and for illustrative purposes only.

-Both investors had a starting balance of $1 million, took an initial withdrawal of $50,000 and increased withdrawals 2% annually to account for inflation.
-Michael’s portfolio assumes a negative 15% return for the first two years and a 6% return for years 3–18.
-Linda’s portfolio assumes a 6% return for the first nine years, a negative 15% return for years 10–11 and a 6% return for years 12–18.1
+Both hypothetical investors had a starting balance of $1 million, took an initial withdrawal of $50,000, and increased withdrawals 2% annually to account for inflation.
+Investor 2’s portfolio assumes a negative 15% return for the first two years and a 6% return for years 3–18.
+Investor 1’s portfolio assumes a 6% return for the first nine years, a negative 15% return for years 10 and 11, and a 6% return for years 12–18.1

 - Stay flexible: Regardless of when a downturn occurs, it’s important to remain flexible with your spending plan.
 If you’re able to reduce your spending and/or delay large purchases, your portfolio will tend to have a better chance of enduring a decline.

 Mistake #2: Collecting Social Security too early

 It’s the age-old question: When should I start collecting Social Security?
 Many Americans opt to collect as soon as they become eligible at 62, but taking benefits before you reach full retirement age (from 65 to 67, depending on your birth year) means settling for smaller payments—for life.

 If you are in good health, have a spouse, and are able to wait even a few years longer, you stand to receive a much larger monthly check as the table below shows.

 Individuals who collect Social Security beginning at age 62 receive 25% less in monthly benefits than if they had waited until full retirement age (FRA)—and roughly 43% less than if they had waited until age 70.

 Source: Social Security Administration.
 Benefits are based on FRA for individuals born after 1954 and assume no inflation increases.
 For illustrative purposes only.